srilakshmikanthanp/quicknote/README.md

 #### Windows

-Just go to [Releases](https://github.com/srilakshmikanthanp/quicknote/releases) and download the latest version of the installer.
+Go to [Releases](https://github.com/srilakshmikanthanp/quicknote/releases) and download the latest version of the installer.

 #### Linux

-Waiting For electron.js to fix the [issue](https://github.com/electron/electron/issues/37112) with the tray icon on Linux.
+We are waiting For electron.js to fix the [issue](https://github.com/electron/electron/issues/37112) with the tray icon on Linux.

 <!-- ROADMAP -->